 There’s a real sense in the property market at the moment that improving the home you’re in could be more beneficial than moving, here Love Chic Living featured a guest post from Heart Home mag on the best improvements to consider in 2017.

-The Lovely Side demonstrates how to decorate with Pantone’s 2017 Colour of the Year, Greenery, after the colour authority's huge announcement in January.
+The Lovely Side demonstrates how to decorate with Pantone’s 2017 Color of the Year, Greenery, after the color authority's huge announcement in January.
 Across many rooms, it shows you how to add a spring flush just in time for the New Year.